Unable to restore peace and quiet in the mind?

 3. Meditate Regularly And Often

 Set a schedule and do your best to meet it.
 It doesn’t have to be the same time everyday, but it’s easier to plan your day around it if you do.
 You don’t have to sit under a tree for days either.
-Like exercise it is better to do a smaller amount of a period of time, than binge meditate.
+Like exercise, it is better to do a smaller amount of a period of time, than binge meditate.
+It is an effective way to restore peace and quiet in your mind.